Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Numerical experiments

 It is well-known that proper scaling of wavelet bases leads to norm equivalences \cite{DA1,DK92,Jaff} for a whole scale of Sobolev spaces.
 Indeed, a diagonal scaling of matrices in wavelet coordinates yields uniformly bounded condition numbers provided that the underlying operators are elliptic and continuous with respect to the given Sobolev space provided that the wavelets and their duals are regular enough.

 The condition numbers of the diagonally scaled system matrix ${\bf A}_j^t+\mu {\bf M}_j^t$ from the previous example are shown in Figure~\ref{fig:cond} for $\widetilde{d} = 2$ and different values of the coupling parameter $\mu$.
 The condition numbers appear indeed uniformly bounded with respect to $h$ as the matrix ${\bf A}_j^t$ is equivalent to the $H_{0,}^{1/2}(I)$-norm and ${\bf M}_j^t$ is positive and bounded by the $L^2$-norm.
 However, we observe a strong dependence on the parameter $\mu$.
 In fact, the diagonally scaled version of ${\bf A}_j^t$ is also uniformly bounded, but the condition number of the matrix ${\bf M}_j^t$ grows linearly in $1/h_j^t$.
-Diagonal scaling makes the situation even worse.
-This rules out wavelet preconditioning for space-time formulations, where we have to precondition -- in case of the heat equation -- the system matrix
+Diagonal scaling does not help here and makes the situation even worse.
+Therefore, (standard) multilevel preconditioning for space-time formulations will not work since we have to precondition -- in case of the heat equation -- the system matrix

 with ${\bf M}_j^x$ being the spatial mass matrix and ${\bf A}_j^x$ corresponding to the spatial Laplacian.